 In 2002, the Hamburger Bahnhof’s holdings were significantly expanded with the acquisition of Egidio Marzona’s study collection of Conceptual Art and Arte Povera.

-Filmic works by Rosa Barba, Matthew Buckingham, Omer Fast, Davis Lamelas and Melvin Moti represent an additional emphasis in the Nationalgalerie’s recent acquisitions, an important component of which is the Joseph Beuys Media Archive, founded in November 1996.
+Filmic works by Rosa Barba, Matthew Buckingham, Omer Fast, David Lamelas and Melvin Moti represent an additional emphasis in the Nationalgalerie’s recent acquisitions, an important component of which is the Joseph Beuys Media Archive, founded in November 1996.

 The related department of photography assembles works from the so-called Becher School: works by Bernd and Hilla Becher, Andreas Gursky, and Thomas Ruff, but also examples of staged and conceptual photography, and works challenging the threshold between photography and painting.

 Furthermore, the Stiftung für zeitgenössische Kunst (Foundation for Contemporary Art), founded by the Verein der Freunde der Nationalgalerie in 2005, has allowed for increased acquisitions relating to conceptual currents in art after 1980.
 This includes works by Hans-Peter Feldmann, Andrea Fraser, Christopher Williams, and Heimo Zobernig.